SeanS4/rv32im-out-of-order-processor/rtl/README.md

 # RTL

-This directory contains the SystemVerilog RTL for the out-of-order RV32IM processor.

-The RTL is included to supplement the architecture, performance, verification, and synthesis documentation in this repository.
+The SystemVerilog files are included to supplement the architecture, performance, verification, and synthesis documentation in this repository.
 The design was created from scratch and is provided for technical review only.

 ## Organization